!

 Northern Cardinals (Cardinalis cardinalis) are some of the most abundant songbird species in North America.
 Their range extends from the eastern United States (like here in Pittsburgh), through the Midwest, and even into parts of Texas and Arizona (wink wink)!

-A male cardinal’s iconic red plumage comes from their diet of insects and various fruits (like mulberries!), that contain carotenoid (or naturally pigmented nutrients).
+A male cardinal’s iconic red plumage comes from their diet of insects and various fruits (like mulberries!), which contain carotenoids (or naturally pigmented nutrients).
 They will also munch on sunflower and safflower seeds dispensed within your backyard bird feeders!

 Northern Cardinals in Arizona actually look quite different from the ones in Pittsburgh.
 They have taller red crests, larger bills, less black on their forehead, and sing a noticeably different song, too!